particle-iot/docs/src/content/integrations/integrations/aws.md

 }
 ```

 Name your policy and click `Create policy` at the bottom of the page.
-Continue with the [AWS access configiration](#aws-access-configuration) steps below.
+Continue with the [AWS access configuration](#aws-access-configuration) steps below.

 ## AWS DynamoDB